Last Updated on

 2. Whole Grain Crackers

 This snack contains whole grain wheat flour, which is packed with carbohydrates and fibre.
 This aids digestion and supplies enough energy to children to power them through the day.
-Flax seeds (one tablespoon) are enriched with 2 grams of polyunsaturated fatty acids, phytochemicals and dietary fibre which acts like a superfood for the body.
+Flax seeds (one tablespoon) are enriched with calcium, polyunsaturated fatty acids, phytochemicals and dietary fibre, which acts like a superfood for the body.

 Take ½ a cup of whole wheat flour, mix 1½ tablespoons of oil, and knead it.
 Alongside, mix ½ a cup of ground oats, 2 tablespoons of flax seeds, 4 tablespoons of white sesame seeds, and 1 tablespoon of red chilli flakes, and grind them into a dry mix.
 Add this to the dough and then roll it.
 Using a cookie cutter, make round shapes and lay them out on a flat dish.
 Pre-heat the oven and bake this dough for 20 minutes at 180 degrees C. It is best to store these crackers in an air-tight container and serve them when needed.